 Scholarships & Fellowships

 For five years, the Foundation has offered scholarships and fellowships.
 Coupled with Awards programs like the Walkley Young Australian Journalist of the Year, these have supported early and mid-career journalists, lowered barriers to entry to the profession for a more diverse group of journalists, and helped ensure that the future of the industry is in good hands.
-We’re excited to roll out more opportunities in this area in the future.
+We’re excited to announce more opportunities in this area (see below).

 Spotlight on impact